Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

 Whichever method you choose, allow the seeds to germinate in a dark and warm place.
 It might sound strange, but seeds naturally germinate underground (where there is no light).
 Sunlight can burn sensitive young taproot.

-As soon as a root of at least one centimetre is visible, carefully grab the seed with tweezers and plant it one centimetre deep in the ground.
+As soon as a root of at least one centimeter is visible, carefully grab the seed with tweezers and plant it one centimeter deep in the ground.
 For best results, place it in a small pot on the windowsill.

 Reading tip: how to germinate cannabis seeds?